simpleinjector/Documentation/source/lifetimes.rst

     For each explicit call to **Container.GetInstance<T>** a new instance of the service type will be created, but the instance will be reused within the object graph that gets constructed.

 Compared to **Transient**, there will be just a single instance per explicit call to the container, while **Transient** services can have multiple new instances per explicit call to the container.
-This lifestyle can be simulated by using one of the :ref:`Scoped <Scoped>` lifestyles.
+This lifestyle is not supported by Simple Injector but can be simulated by using one of the :ref:`Scoped <Scoped>` lifestyles.

 .. _PerThread: